thecybersapien/thecybersapien.github.io/pages/about.md

 tags: [About]
 ---

+I am a Cybersecurity Enthusiast.
+I like to solve coding problems using Python.

+I know some Python and C, and I am also a [Certified Ethical Hacker (Practical)](https://drive.google.com/file/d/1BNm0BA837_kds7ITUTGTjpvIyeq5j93R/view).

+I work for a company ([BreachLock](https://www.breachlock.com/)) which provides Penetration Testing as a Service (PTaaS).
+I work as a Associate Security Automation Engineer in my company where I am part of Scanner (RATA) Team in which I write code for our automated scanner for Web Penetration Testing.

-I am a Cybersecurity College Student.
-I mostly like to solve machines on TryHackMe and HackTheBox and I also participate in capture the flag competitions.
+I also like to solve machines on TryHackMe and HackTheBox, and I also participate and create challenges in capture the flag (CTF) competitions.
 Here I am writing these writeups as my hobby.
 I hope you like them.
 Besides these, I like to read books.

-I know some Python, C, and I am a Certified Ethical Hacker (Practical).

 You can [Contact Me](/contact/) for any questions, feedback and suggestions for the blog page!